Application Checklist

 Your academic records must be submitted with your application.

-Please note: Official transcripts are not required, and academic records do not need to be submitted by a school guidance counselor.
+Please note: official transcripts are not required, and academic records do not need to be submitted by a school guidance counselor.

-You must submit your complete grades from the current academic year in addition to grades from the previous academic year.
+You must submit your complete grades from the current academic year in addition to all grades from the previous academic year.
 Grade submissions must be in English and contain your full name as well as the academic term represented.

 Acceptable submissions may include, but are not limited to: